hbowie/SoftDevBigIdeas-23/content/Developers Are Not Interchangeable.md

 * Teaming -- Some developers play well with others, while some tend to operate more independently.

-When considering these differences, it's good to be familiar with the <a href="https://en.wikipedia.org/wiki/Dreyfus_model_of_skill_acquisition" class="reflink" target="ref">Dreyfus Model of Skill Acquisition</a>, since experts often behave very differently than beginners when it comes to their tolerance/need for rigid rules.
+When considering these differences, it's good to be familiar with the [Dreyfus Model of Skill Acquisition](https://en.wikipedia.org/wiki/Dreyfus_model_of_skill_acquisition), since experts often behave very differently than beginners when it comes to their tolerance/need for rigid rules.
 For more on this topic, see the Pagan Tuna post, &ldquo;[[The Dreyfus Model of Skill Acquisition]].&rdquo; Also see "[[The Seven Stages of Expertise in Software Engineering]]," by Meilir Page-Jones.

 It's also good to consider these differences when forming a team.
 You generally will want a good mix of skills and experience, and you will want teammates who can work well together.